 A placement system, supported by internal success data, guides students to courses that both meet their needs and give them opportunity to succeed.

-Mathematics majors may earn a bachelor's degree in the College of Science or the College of Education and Human Services.
+Mathematics majors may earn a bachelor's degree in the College of Engineering, Computing, Technology, and Mathematics or the College of Education and Human Services.
 Besides specific College and University requirements, both of these programs include calculus, linear algebra and computer programming.
 Beyond this core, majors consult with a mathematics advisor to plan a program suited to individual interests and goals.

 We also offer special programs for a double major in math and…

 - Computer Science